-Description Percent 1.
+1. Description Need and Justification Percent 1.
 Need and Justification a.
 Need b.
 Priorities c.
 Targets area of greatest need 5 5 10 2.
 Benefit to Low-and Moderate Income Persons 10 3.
 Project Approach a.
 Project Description b.
 Work Plan c.
 Marketing/Outreach d.
 Outcomes e.
 Displacement 10 5 5 3 2 4.
 Experience and Qualifications a.
 Undertaken projects of similar complexity and scope b.
 Staff Resources c.
-Oversight and commitment to quality 3 10 2 5.
+Oversight and Commitment to quality 3 10 2 5.
 Financial Information a.
 Budget and efforts to secure/leverage other funding b.
 Financial stability of organization 13 2 6.
 Past Performance (If previously funded, ability to meet timelines and goals in a reasonable fashion, compliance with prior contracts.
-Maximum points will be awarded to 10 7. new applicants) Partnerships TOTAL 5 100
+Maximum points will be awarded to new applicants) 10 7.
+Partnerships 5 TOTAL 100